stackcouture/Java-App-CD/README.md

 ```
 ### License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+This project is provided under a **view-only** license for review and portfolio purposes.
+See the [LICENSE](./LICENSE) file for details.

 ```